hanami/guides/content/v2.0/actions/control-flow.md

 end
 ```

-When used, this API **interrupts the flow**, and returns the control to the framework.
+When used, this API **interrupts the flow** and returns the control to the framework.
 Subsequent instructions will be entirely skipped.

 <p class="warning">